MazamaScience/MazamaTimeSeries/README.md

 ## Data Model

-The most compact format for time series data collected at fixed locations is a list include two tables.
-Time series measurements are stored in a table where each row is a _record_ for a particular UTC timestamp and each column contains data associated with that time.
-Any time invariant _spatial metadata_ associated with a location should be stored in a separate table.
+The most compact format for time series data collected at fixed locations is a list including two tables.
+Time series measurements are stored in a `data` table where each row is a _record_ for a particular UTC timestamp and each column contains data associated with that time.
+Any time invariant _spatial metadata_ associated with a location should be stored in a separate `meta` table.
 A unique identifier connects the two tables.
 In the language of relational databases, this "normalizes" the database and can greatly reduce the memory and disk space needed to work with the data

 ### Single Time Series